FernandaAmaral/FernandaAmaral/README.md

 ## 👩🏻‍💻 &nbsp;About Me

-📊 &nbsp; I am a data scientist passionate about innovation and entrepreneurship.\
+📊 &nbsp; Data scientist passionate about innovation and entrepreneurship.\
 🎓 &nbsp; Electrical Engineer and Master's student in computer science at the University of Brasilia\
 🤖 &nbsp; Co-founder of the [CLARA](https://clara.laparoscopic.com.br) robot, winner startup of the Johnson & Johnson Latin America Innovation Challenge (2020).